amoghpj/amoghpj.github.io/_posts/2020-08-23-on-human-nature.md

 Wilson's insistence on progressivism explains the political backlash of recent decades <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
 Is he a eugenicist?
 By his own admittance, he hopes for cultural-genetic "progress" in his scientific humanist project.
 But is he a racist, with unscientific claims of cultural/ethnic/racial superiority?
 I think not.

 Wilson still has a lot to offer in terms of understanding cultural evolution.
-From my more recent readings (for example Michael Muthukrishna's "A problem in Theory", or his talk <https://www.youtube.com/watch?v=F7SvrC15AMo&feature=youtu.be>), I was quite surprised to find the prominence, or possibly the resurgence of Dual Inheritance Theory.
+From my more recent readings (for example Michael Muthukrishna's "A Problem in Theory", or his talk <https://www.youtube.com/watch?v=F7SvrC15AMo&feature=youtu.be>), I was quite surprised to find the prominence, or possibly the resurgence of Dual Inheritance Theory.

 Some interesting perspectives from the book

 -   Wilson takes an aggressively anti-church stand in his defense of sexuality.
 -   The writing style is interesting.
 At multiple points Wilson proposes many alternative hypotheses/proposals for moving ahead in an area of research.
 Though he ultimately favors only one of these, the intention is to invite the reader to explore the alternatives.
 -   While I am unaware of contemporary anthropological standing on the measure of evidence used by Wilson, he does a remarkable job in attempting to relate human anthropology with primate behavior and animal behavior at large.
 The encyclopedic approach is striking, and Wilson himself is excited by the possibilities of unexplored avenues of research.
 Examples include: analysis of slave trade, cultures of slaves, reflections on hunter-gatherer societies through the ages and in contemporary tribes, comparisons between religions and philosophies.

-# Footnotes
+-   The book betrays its era by admitting its naive optimism in the promise of genetics and molecular biology.
+Wilson mentions the "hundreds of thousands" of genes in the human genome multiple times, and is confident that the genetic complexity hides within it the keys to sociobiology.
+I would love to read a later reflection by Wilson on the state of human genetics.

+Overall, **On Human Nature** makes for a great read, providing insight into the promise that modern biology held at the brink of the era of genetic engineering.
+The first seven chapters make for a classic reading in progressivism, and Wilson's optimism is contagious.

+ __Footnotes__

 <sup><a id="fn.1" href="#fnr.1">1</a></sup> He mentions the Yanamamo people, in *Aggression* and seems to foretell the controversies that would befall the anthropological studies that describe them, as described in *Galileo's Middle Finger* by Alice Dreger.